Visit our website: https://ginihealth.com/

 Foods interact differently with every one of us.
 Gini lens helps you identify what foods are best for you and breaks the information down showing you its constituent macro and micro-nutrients.
 Should you be eating mushrooms?
 Or Oysters?
 You can use this nifty tool to identify foods specifically targeted to meet your personal genetic needs.
 The needs will change based on your age, gender and genetic risk factors.

-Gini Coach (to be launched in October 2018): A hyper-personalized food/habit coach based on DNA to help you stay on top of health goals.
+Gini Coach: A hyper-personalized food/habit coach based on DNA to help you stay on top of health goals.
 It does your planning for you and makes it fun and interesting.

 Our coaching feature will help you plan your day and find the best natural foods to help you achieve optimal health.
 It’ll manage all the planning and keep it interesting so that you can stay on top of your nutrition and fitness goals.
 This is a great feature, especially if you are watching your weight gain or fighting other chronic conditions.
 You can add or subtract foods to see how it affects your overall score for the day.
 Connecting your family to Gini can help you plan everyone's meals and drive your shopping behaviour so that you can procure food that fits into your family’s goals.

 Personalized Diet Based Data for Physicians

 When was the last time a physician asked you what you were eating as a part of your diet?
 One of our long terms goals at Gini is to help patients share their dietary habits with physicians in order to aid in diagnosis.
 Epigenetic influences like diet, stress, exposure to certain chemicals in the environment and presence of SNPs are all factors that must be taken into consideration for diagnosis.
 This information layer can assist clinicians and doctors in personalizing diet, lifestyle, and supplementation recommendations so as to bring about a change in physical and biochemical functions of the body.